panzerdp/dmitripavlutin.com/content/posts/151-react-comp-typescript/index.md

 `MessageProps` is the interface that describes the type of props the component accepts: `text` prop as `string`, and `important` as `boolean`.

-[Basic Prop Types Examples](https://react-typescript-cheatsheet.netlify.app/docs/basic/getting-started/basic_type_example#basic-prop-types-examples) gives examples of types for different kind of props.
-Use the list as an inspiration for your own prop typing.
+[Basic Prop Types Examples](https://react-typescript-cheatsheet.netlify.app/docs/basic/getting-started/basic_type_example#basic-prop-types-examples) gives examples of types for different kinds of props.
+Use the list as an inspiration for your prop typing.

 Now when rendering the component, you would have to set the prop values according to the props type: